Custom Workbooks and Datasets

 Yes.

-Link definitions exist as part of the workbook that they are created in.
-This means you can use linked datasets as the basis for multiple visualizations, but only in the workbook where the link was defined.
+Link definitions are a part of the workbook where you create them, so you can use linked datasets for multiple visualizations, but only in that workbook.
 For more information, see Dataset Linking in SuiteAnalytics Workbook.

 Related Topics